Greek Yogurt Raspberry Muffins

 These moist raspberry muffins couldn’t be simpler to whip together!
 Here are the basic recipe steps:

-1. In a large bowl, add flour, baking powder, and salt and whisk until combined.
+1. In a large mixing bowl, add dry ingredients (flour, baking powder, and salt), and whisk until combined.ย I use a spatula – no need for a mixer!

-2. In a separate large bowl, whisk egg until light in color, then add granulated sugar and whisk vigorously until thick.
+2. In a separate bowl, whisk egg until light in color, then add granulated sugar and whisk vigorously until thick.ย Slowly add melted butter to the egg-sugar mixture, followed by the vanilla and sour cream.ย

-4. Add raspberries to the flour mixture, tossing lightly with a spatula to coat them.
+3. Add raspberries to the dry ingredient flour mixture, tossing lightly with a spatula to coat them.

-5. Then slowly add the egg-sour cream mixture to the flour and raspberries.
-Use a spatula to gently fold the batter together.
+4. Then slowly add the wet ingredients to the flour and raspberries.
+Use a spatula to gently fold the muffin batter together.ย Be careful not to overmix, or you’ll crush the berries and your muffins will become dense.

 Baking Tip